isomerpages/govtech-gobusiness/_FAQ/1e-employees.md

 For more information on what constitutes a wrongful dismissal, please refer to the Tripartite Guidelines on Wrongful Dismissal.

 #### **13. Do statutory medical check-ups, e.g. for foreign domestic workers and work permit holders, medical examination for driving licence, have to be deferred?**
-MStatutory medical check-ups are considered non-essential and should be deferred.
+Statutory medical check-ups are considered non-essential and should be deferred.
 MOH is working with MOM and MOT/LTA for them to notify employers/companies.